-Term of Sub-fund Unlimited ------------------ -----------

-Profile of typical investor

-The Core Select Sub-fund seeks to generate attractive equity returns while maintaining an emphasis on capital preservation, without attempting to mirror any benchmark or index.
+Term of Sub-fund Unlimited Profile of typical investor The Core Select Sub-fund seeks to generate attractive equity returns while maintaining an emphasis on capital preservation, without attempting to mirror any benchmark or index.
 While the Core Select Sub-fund does not attempt to mirror any benchmark or index, the Core Select Sub-fund seeks to outperform the S&P 500 Index over long periods of time.
 The Core Select Sub-fund would typically intend to invest in approximately 20-35 portfolio companies that meet specific business, financial, and management criteria when there is a meaningful difference between the Investment Manager's estimate of a portfolio company's intrinsic value and the market price of its shares.
 On average, the Core Select Sub-fund aims to hold portfolio companies for 3-5 years.
 Investors are likely to invest in the Core Select Sub-fund as a means of achieving exposure in their respective portfolios to companies, both in the U.S. and in certain developed regions, with market capitalizations of greater than \$5 billion.
 Investors should note that the Core Select Sub-fund will be subject to equity risk, in that its investments in equity and equity related securities will be affected by changes in the stock markets and in the value of individual portfolio securities, as well as by economic, political, and issuer specific changes.
 This risk will affect the value of the Core Select Sub-fund, which will fluctuate as the value of the underlying equity securities that it invests in fluctuates.

-Investment Manager

-Brown Brothers Harriman Mutual Fund Advisory Department 140 Broadway New York, NY 10005 United States of America
+Investment Manager Investment Management Team Brown Brothers Harriman Mutual Fund Advisory Department 140 Broadway New York, NY 10005 United States of America Mr. Nicholas Haffenreffer serves as portfolio manager.

-Investment Management Team

-Mr. Michael R. Keller and Mr. Nicholas Haffenreffer serve as portfolio manager.
-Each portfolio manager, as team member of the Investment Manager, has full investment decision making authority over the Core Select Sub-fund's assets.

-Mr. Michael R. Keller is a Partner of the Investment Manager with 19 years of investment experience.
-Mr. Keller holds a BSE from Princeton University.
-Mr. Keller is a CFA charterholder.
-From 2007 to 2009, Mr. Keller served as a Vice President.
-From 2009 to 2011, Mr. Keller served as a Senior Vice President.
-Mr. Keller served as a Managing Director from 2011 to 2014.
-Mr. Keller has served as a Partner since 2015.
-Previously, Mr. Keller served as a Co-Portfolio Manager of BBH Core Select since June 2008.

 Mr. Nicholas Haffenreffer is a Managing Director of BBH&Co., with 30 years of investment experience.
 Mr. Haffenreffer holds a BA from Brown University.
 He joined BBH&Co. in 2021.
 Prior to joining BBH&Co.
 Mr. Haffenreffer was a Principal, Chief Investment Officer and Portfolio Manager for the Torray Resolute Concentrated Large Growth Strategy and the Torray Resolute Small/Mid Cap Growth Strategy.
 He founded Resolute Capital Management in 1998 and merged the company with Torray LLC in 2010.

-Principal Distributor

-Brown Brothers Harriman & Co.
-140 Broadway
+Principal Distributor Brown Brothers Harriman & Co.
+140 Broadway New York, NY 10005 United States of America Risks profile Reference is made to those risk factors set out in Section "Risk Factors".
+In addition to any applicable risks identified in the section headed "Risk Factors", the principal risks of investing in the Core Select Sub-fund and the circumstances reasonably likely to adversely affect an investment are described below, if any.
+Reference Currency USD